TechCohort14/TA200-NFAR-Intermediate-Automation/05-conditional-statements.md

 ## Create a test

 Let's create a test that goes to the [Checkboxes](http://the-internet.herokuapp.com/checkboxes) page.
 Your assignment is to use a `if` statement that checks the value of checkbox1 to determine if it is checked or not.
-If it isn't, the select checkbox 1
+If it isn't, then select checkbox 1

 1. Begin by creating a file in the `page objects` folder called `checkboxes.page.js`